ivaylo9512/extension-market-remastered/README.md

 Tick42-ExtensionRepository a.k.a Ext42 is a web platform which provides extension developers with the ability to share their work along with a github repository link.
 Every userModel can receive ratings for his extensions and also keep count on how many times they were downloaded.
 The app provides 3 different levels of accessability:

+##How to run
+You can run the program from the executable JAR file it has all dependencies the application is written in Java 8 - jre 1.8 You should download the server-side-Jar folder because it uses it for the images and the files for the uploaded extensions.
+It runs the application on 8080, you should check your ports first and kill any tasks on the port.
+If for some reason the application doesn't start on your device you can run it from cmd with java -jar server-side-main.jar to investigate further.
+//TODO: The Jar uses inner database so you don't need to execute the sql.

 ## Guest

 A Guest userModel can browse through the extensions, search and download them.